Blue Dragon Series Awards

 The Blue Dragon Series Awards is an annual awards ceremony that is organised by Sports Chosun (a sister brand of the Chosun Ilbo) for excellence in streaming television and OTT in South Korea.

-The Blue Dragon Series Awards considers only original dramas and variety shows produced and invested in by streaming services offered in Korea, including Netflix, Disney+, seezn, Apple TV+, WATCHA, wavve, Kakao TV, Coupang Play, and TVING.
+The Blue Dragon Series Awards considers only original dramas and variety shows produced and invested in by streaming services offered in Korea, including Netflix, Disney+, seezn, Apple TV+, Genie TV, Watcha, Wavve, Kakao TV, Coupang Play, and TVING.

 History

 It was created in 2022 by Sports Chosun newspaper.

 The 1st Blue Dragon Series Awards ceremony was held on July 19, 2022, at Incheon Paradise Hotel.
 In this edition, 13 categories were awarded.
 The nominations for 13 categories were announced for the Korean OTT's series.